Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 15- Five Minute Homemade Bird Feeder

-It is a pine cone bird feeder plan that will amaze you for sure.
+It is a pine cone bird feeder plan by madeeveryday that will amaze you for sure.
 Peanut butter is a superb invitation for the birds, so just put it on the cone and sway it in the birdseed.
 This is easy to make by the kids even and consumes less time.
 The feeder is ready to be hung on the tree.
 However, twig balls could also be used if you don’t have pine cones.

 Five Minute Homemade Bird Feeder